K-Pop Fans Furious After Local Chicago News Station Confuses Jonghyun With BTS Singer — Watch

 — NBC Chicago (@nbcchicago) December 20, 2017

-HollywoodLifers, share your thoughts and reactions to this mistaken reporting in the comments section below.
+HollywoodLifers, share your thoughts and reactions to this mistake in the comments section below.